aliireza/ddio-bench/README.md

 To change its status, you can run `sudo mlxconfig -d /dev/mst/mt4119_pciconf0 set CQE_COMPRESSION=1`.

 Note that you need to install Mellanox `OFED` and `MFT` before being able to run the mentioned commands.
 For more info, check the Mellanox manual for your NIC.

-## Experiments

-This repo is mainly focuses on the experiments performed in Section 4 and 5 of [DDIO paper][ddio-atc-paper].

-The experiments are located at `experiments/`.
-Every folder has a `Makefile` and `README.md` that can be used to run the experiment.

-For more information, please check [README](experiments/README.md).

 ## Tuning DDIO